42wim/matterbridge/README.md

 * By default (in accordance with Google's terms of service), we add "[translated by Google]" to the end of all translated messages.
-You may customize this attribution text via the environment variable `GOOGLE_TRANSLATE_ATTRIBUTION`.
+You may customize this attribution via `TranslationAttribution` config key.

 ## Examples
 ### Bridge mattermost (off-topic) - irc (#testing)